MinaAlmasi/nlp-template/README.md

 | `src/`                    | Python code related to the project. |

-For a greater overview of the Python code, see the [src/README.md](src/README.md)
+For a greater overview of the Python code, see the [src/README.md](src/README.md).
+See also [data/README.md] for an explanation

 ## 💻 Technical Requirements